x-square/data_analytics/24-05-maths-statistics-data-science.md

 - $\frac{|S_v|}{|S|}$ is the proportion of subset $S_v$ relative to the whole dataset  $S$.
 - $H(S_v)$ is the entropy of the subset $S_v$.

-A higher information gain means that the feature is better at organizing the data.
+A higher information gain means that the feature is better at organising the data.

 The **ID3** algorithm (Iterative Dichotomiser 3) is a method used to create decision trees.
 It uses information gain to decide which features to split the data on at each step.
 Here’s how it works: